 There are plenty of attractions to keep visitors engaged in the Lebanon area, no matter what the season, from the quaint and fascinating Shaker Community 15 minutes east in Enfield, to Quechee Gorge, the “Grand Canyon of the East,” 15 minutes west in Vermont.
 The area offers hundreds of hiking trails, rivers and lakes, as well as countless cultural opportunities, from world-class performances at the Lebanon Opera House and Dartmouth’s Hopkins Center to the wealth of art and history on display in the region’s museums.

-Throughout the year, the Upper Valley is the scene of dozens of festivals and special events, from the Quechee Balloon Festival and Hanover Street Festival in the summertime, to the Christmas Revels, a highlight of the holiday season.
+Throughout the year, the Upper Valley is the scene of dozens of festivals and special events, from the Quechee Balloon Festival and street festivals in the summertime, to the Christmas Revels, a highlight of the holiday season.
 Outdoor recreation is a big part of Upper Valley life, with three ski areas within a 20-minute drive and several major ski resorts only slightly further afield.
 Local food enthusiasts can attend a bustling farmers market somewhere in the region on nearly any day of the week.

 The Upper Valley is a convenient two-hour drive from Boston and a four-hour drive from New York City.
 The Lebanon Municipal Airport, situated high in the hills of West Lebanon, is open to smaller commercial and private airplanes.
 Cape Air provides scheduled airline service, with six daily round trips to Boston providing the area with one-stop service to over 98 domestic and internal destinations.
 Dartmouth Mini-Coach, operating out of Lebanon, shuttles travelers to and from Logan Airport in Boston, Massachusetts in mini-van comfort for a moderate fee.
+Uber and Lyft are also available for travelers who need additional flexibility and convenience.

 …More about Lebanon Airport and Cape Air: